thehammeranderson/webcrawler/README.md

 * Implement logging to a file for errors instead of System.out
 * Possibly implement Maven Failsafe plugin for integration tests
 * Figure out a better way to have more and less fragile integration tests in place
+* Work some more on the README to put in more useful detail and help